ANNUAL NOTICES BROCHURE

 Minnesota Relay is a free program that allows individuals who are deaf, deaf/blind, hard of hearing, or speech disabled to place and receive telephone calls.
 A communications assistant (CA) facilitates the conversation.
 All calls are confidential.

-Dial 7-1-1 and be connected to Minnesota Relay, and tell the CA the type of relay call you wish to make (i.e. TTY, HCO, VCO, STS, Spanish, etc.).
+Minnesota Relay Telephone Numbers: Dial 7-1-1 to be connected to Minnesota Relay, and tell the CA the type of relay call you wish to make (i.e. TTY, HCO, VCO, STS, Spanish, etc.).
 Dialing the direct toll-free number for a specific type of relay call may result in faster connections because the call does not need to be transferred.

 Two-Line Voice Carry Over: 1-866-855-4611